 VMware is working on new capabilities for mobilizing common business workflows.

-The company's workflow app feature is designed to let IT quickly build a unified user interface (UI) for tasks that require access to multiple applications and back-end systems.
+The company's workflow application feature is designed to let IT quickly build a unified user interface (UI) for tasks that require access to multiple applications and back-end systems.
 The technology, dubbed intelligent workflows, will be part of Workspace One, VMware's end-user computing platform.

 VMware will show off intelligent workflows later this month in a session at its annual VMworld user conference.
 Attendees will learn how IT can use the feature to "build workflows from core apps to backend services such as Salesforce or Concur," according to the session description.
 VMware, which has not publicly announced intelligent workflows, will provide more information about the feature during the conference, a spokesperson said.